Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 Continue to Assos, a picturesque village clinging to the side of the ancient acropolis.
 Down the cliff-face from the ruins is the port with charming buildings dating from the last century when the town was Greek.
 Overnight here for one night.
 (B/L/D)

 This morning we will explore the splendid ruins of Assos dominating the top of a mountain overlooking the Aegean Sea.
-The oldest part of the city was Hellenistic, and the formidable, still standing basalt walls encircling the site date from this period.
+The oldest part of the city was Hellenistic, and the formidable, still-standing basalt walls encircling the site date from this period.

 Overnight in the Hotel Iris in Çanakkale.
 (B/L/D)

 Today we complete our route and return to Istanbul.
 A trip across the newly opened bridge spanning the Dardanelles Straits and a scenic journey through European Thrace returns us to Istanbul.
-Our farewell dinner will be at one of Istanbul’s fine local restaurants.
-Overnight back at the Ottoman Imperial Hotel.
-(B/L/D)

 Transfer to the airport for our return flights home.
 (B)